Bayer: Aspirin

 Bayer's first major product was acetylsalicylic acid—first described by French chemist Charles Frederic Gerhardt in 1853—a modification of salicylic acid or salicin, a folk remedy found in the bark of the willow plant.
 By 1899, Bayer's trademark Aspirin was registered worldwide for Bayer's brand of acetylsalicylic acid, but it lost its trademark status in the United States, France and the United Kingdom after the confiscation of Bayer's US assets and trademarks during World War I by the United States, and because of the subsequent widespread usage of the word.

 The term aspirin continued to be used in the US, UK and France for all brands of the drug, but it is still a registered trademark of Bayer in over 80 countries, including Canada, Mexico, Germany and Switzerland.
 As of 2011, approximately 40,000 tons of aspirin were produced each year and 10–20 billion tablets consumed in the United States alone for prevention of cardiovascular events.
 It is on the WHO Model List of Essential Medicines, the most important medications needed in a basic health system.

 There is an unresolved controversy over the roles played by Bayer scientists in the development of aspirin.
 Arthur Eichengrün, a Bayer chemist, said he was the first to discover an aspirin formulation that did not have the unpleasant side effects of nausea and gastric pain.
 He also said he had invented the name aspirin and was the first person to use the new formulation to test its safety and efficacy.
 Bayer contends that aspirin was discovered by Felix Hoffmann to help his father, who had arthritis.
 Various sources support the conflicting claims.
 Most mainstream historians attribute the invention of aspirin to Hoffmann and/or Eichengrün.

 Heroin

 Heroin (diacetylmorphine), now illegal as an addictive drug, was introduced as a non-addictive substitute for morphine, and trademarked and marketed by Bayer from 1898 to 1910 as a cough suppressant and over-the-counter treatment for other common ailments, including pneumonia and tuberculosis.
-Bayer scientists were not the first to make heroin, but the company led the way in commercializing it.
+While Bayer scientists were not the first to make heroin, the company did lead the way in commercializing it.
 Heroin was a Bayer trademark until after World War I. Bayer's director of pharmacology did not want the drug to have "too complicated a name" so Bayer settled on heroisch, the German word for heroic.